MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/frequently-failed-cases.md

 * **Include help content or guidance when your bot is lost**.
 When your bot can't understand the user input, it should suggest an alternative action.
 For example, *"I'm sorry, I don't understand.
 Type "help" for more information."* Don't respond with an error message or simply, *"I don't understand"*.
 Use this chance to teach your users.

-* **Use adaptive cards and task modules to make your bot response clear and actionable** [Adaptive cards with buttons invoking task modules](/task-modules-and-cards/task-modules/task-modules-bots) enhance the bot user experience.
+* **Use Adaptive Cards and task modules to make your bot responses clear and actionable** [Adaptive cards with buttons invoking task modules](/task-modules-and-cards/task-modules/task-modules-bots) enhance the bot user experience.
 These cards and buttons are easier to use in a mobile device as opposed to your user typing the commands.
 Also bot responses should not be textual with long text.
 Bots must make use of Adaptive cards & task modules instead of conversational chat based user interface and lengthy text responses

 * **Think through all scopes**.
 Be sure that your bot provides appropriate responses when mentioned (`@*botname*`) in a channel and in personal conversations.
 If your bot does not provide meaningful context within the personal or teams scope, disable that scope via the manifest.
 (See the `bots` block in the [Microsoft Teams manifest schema reference](../../../../resources/schema/manifest-schema.md#bots).)